dwatson62/CV/README.md

 *Junior Web Developer*

-- Junior web developer at a startup company delivering reward based and financial crowdfunding solutions for sports clubs
+- Junior web developer at a startup company delivering reward based campaigns and investment raises for sports clubs
-- Full stack role, working with Ruby on Rails, BackboneJS, jQuery, Scss, PostgreSQL, Rspec, Capybara, CircleCI and Heroku
+- Full stack role, working with Ruby on Rails, BackboneJS, ES6, jQuery, Scss, PostgreSQL, Rspec, Capybara, CircleCI and Heroku
 - Following best practices: TDD, Git, CI, linting (rubocop, jslint), Google Page Speed Insights
 - Working closely with the CTO or independently on maintaining the website, improving design and performance, fixing bugs and building new features
-- Built major features including an admin interface, payment forms, investment payment forms and investor certification
+- Built major features including an admin interface, payment forms, investor certification and certificates
-- Platform has generated more than £1.5m in crowdfunding using payment and investment features I have created during my employment
+- Platform has generated close to £10m in investments and crowdfunding using features I have built during my employment

 **Mandarin Oriental Hotel Group, London, UK** (10/13 to 04/15)